 Welcome to Barncastle

-in the beautiful Painswick valley built on the site of a Medieval Castle, owning
+the beautiful Painswick valley built on the site of a Medieval Castle, owning some

-some outstanding countryside views over the Cotswolds.
-This gorgeous holiday
+outstanding countryside views over the Cotswolds.
+This gorgeous holiday home is close

-home is close to the lovely Cotswold towns of Painswick and Stroud and within
+to the lovely Cotswold towns of Painswick and Stroud and within a short distance

 Barncastle will sleep 10 comfortably, with cot and highchair available on request.